PNR South Long Haul: Development

+Under Chinese proposal

+Another proposal was approved on September 12, 2017, as a standard-gauge line.
+The new standard-gauge line was announced in 2018 and would have had a maximum speed of 120 km/h.
+In 2019, the line is announced to have a maximum speed of 160 km/h and the new Bicol Express train will have an average speed of 107 km/h.
+The line was initially set to fully open by 2026.

 In December 2019, PNR ordered 3 diesel multiple unit trainsets from CRRC Zhuzhou Locomotive, expandable to 21.
 The order was cancelled in February 2021 due to the latter's failure to submit post-bid documents.

 It was later mentioned on September 2, 2021, that the unused sections of the old PNR South Main Line will be reconstructed as branch lines and/or feeder lines to the South Long Haul line.

 The bidding for the design and build contract for the project was opened in June 2021.
 In November 2021, the joint venture of China Railway Group Limited, China Railway No. 3 Engineering Group Co., Ltd, and China Railway Engineering Consulting Group Co., Ltd. (CREC JV) qualified for the contract and was subsequently awarded the contract on December 2, 2021.
 The contract was signed by the Department of Transportation and the CREC joint venture on January 17, 2022.

-In July 2022, the project funding by China for the project was withdrawn after the Chinese government failed to act on the funding requests by the Duterte administration, along with the funding for the Subic–Clark Railway and Mindanao Railway projects.
-However, in August, Chinese Ambassador to the Philippines Huang Xilian and Transport Secretary Jaime Bautista held formal talks ending in an agreement to restart negotiations for the three railway projects.
+In July 2022, the project funding by China for the project was withdrawn after the Chinese government failed to act on the funding requests by the Duterte administration, along with the funding for the Subic–Clark Railway (later Subic–Clark–Manila–Batangas Railway under a new initiative) and Mindanao Railway projects.
+Negotiations were restarted in August after Chinese Ambassador to the Philippines Huang Xilian and Transport Secretary Jaime Bautista held formal talks ending in an agreement to restart negotiations for the three railway projects.
+However, negotiations between the two countries broke down, prompting the withdrawal of its loan application on November 6, 2023.
+Bautista also says that Beijing has lost interest, but this is not linked to South China Sea tensions.

+According to a report earlier in July before China's withdrawal, the extension of the expressway in the Bicol region is economically viable.
+Also, some of the projects, including this railway, are not viable and feasible.